Privacy Policy

 • Using the “unsubscribe” option in the relevant communication

-1. In certain circumstances, we may have to share your personal data to fulfil our contractual obligations to you in relation to your intellectual property, because a dispute has arisen between us or because we are obliged to do so in law.
+In certain circumstances, we may have to share your personal data to fulfil our contractual obligations to you in relation to your intellectual property, because a dispute has arisen between us or because we are obliged to do so in law.
 In all cases, the data supplied is only that necessary to fulfil the purpose.
+In selecting third parties to act on your behalf we only use individuals or organisations known to or recommended to us and so long as we are satisfied that they take appropriate measures to protect your personal data.
 The external bodies/persons with whom we might share your personal data under the circumstances described are:

 • National and International bodies set up to register, administer or enforce intellectual property rights.